stoyicker/auto-factory-kotlin/.github/README.md

 ```
 ## Features
 ### Annotation targets
-Both constructors and classes can be annotated.
-If you annotate one or more constructors, a factory class will be
+Both classes and typealias can be annotated.
+If you annotate a class, the generated factory contains methods for all of
-generated containing a method for each of them.
-If you annotate the class instead, a factory class with methods for
+the public and internal constructors in the target class.
+If you annotate a typealias, only methods for public
-all of the constructors in the annotated class will be generated.
+constructors will be generated to ensure that there are no scenarios where compilation could be broken.
 ```kotlin
 class SomeClass(private val dep: String) {
   @AutoFactory